Nurses can earn $7,000 to $14,000 hiring bonuses at our health care facilities! Apply today!

 • Make a request online using the Colorado PEAK website.
 Click here for a guide to managing your account.
 PEAK will need the following information from you: household member (dropdown), category (dropdown), amount requested, and to describe your situation.

 • Make a request through the MyCOBenefits app, which is available in the Apple and Android app stores.
 (Click here for a guide.)
-The following information will be requested from you: the supportive services category (drop-down), the amount you are requesting, and a brief description of your situation.
+The following information will be requested from you: the supportive payments category (drop-down), the amount you are requesting, and a brief description of your situation.

 Colorado Workfare Program